 Despite the fact that we are actively developing these new alien² intellects, we know nearly as little about these artificial intelligences as we would about an extraterrestrial visitor from another part of the cosmos.
 All we know for sure is that they are coming.
 The fun (and scary) part is speculating on what sorts of things they will bring with them.

 Like you, I’ve been hearing about artificial intelligence (AI) for the better part of my life.
 And like you, I conjured up ideas of androids, robots, and a dystopian future.
-An emerging group of researchers are proselytizing, however, that we must not wait for the future to unfold like passive onlookers, but instead we need to actively work towards creating the outcomes we want to see.
+An emerging group of researchers is proselytizing, however, that we must not wait for the future to unfold like passive onlookers, but instead, we need to actively work towards creating the outcomes we want to see.

 I, for one, want to see a fair justice system, safe transportation where millions don’t die each year, cities and buildings designed to truly accommodate our needs, an intelligent use of natural resources and efficient production of energy, the restoration of our wild areas — including reviving some extinct creatures, once again increasing biodiversity and repairing the environmental damage we’ve done, ending scarcity and the requirement of work, bringing about a new renaissance of creativity and innovation unlike anything the world has ever seen, the elimination of all ailments and disease, the eradication of suffering, and — most epically — an end to death itself.